Cory Procter: Dallas Cowboys

 On November 30, 2005, he was signed by the Dallas Cowboys from the Detroit Lions' practice squad.
 He was activated for the last 2 games of the season, but he did not see any playing time.

 In 2006, he was declared inactive in all of the games, while being a backup at guard and center.
 In 2007, he played in all 16 games as part of the special teams units and started 2 contests at center in place of Andre Gurode who had a knee injury.

 In 2008, he started 11 games at left guard in place of an injured Kyle Kosier, but didn't fare well with the extended playing time, specially against power rushers.
 He was waived on May 16, 2010.

 Miami Dolphins

 On May 24, 2010, he was signed by the Miami Dolphins as a free agent, reuniting with former Cowboys head coach Bill Parcells, who was the team's Executive Vice President of Football Operations.
 He was released on September 5.
 On September 9, he was re-signed to replace center Jake Grove.
 On November 20, he was placed on the injured reserve list after rupturing the patellar tendon in his left knee during the tenth game against the Chicago Bears.

 Personal life

 Procter was the drummer for the metal band Free Reign, a project also involving Cowboys linemen Marc Colombo and Leonard Davis.
 He has also appeared on the VH1 reality show Rock and Roll Fantasy Camp.

+He currently owns and runs Pro Capital Wealth Management as well as speaks for different organizations.